tycomo/generator-pwa-angular-core/README.md

 * Reduce project size.
 * Angular Material 2 Treeshaking

 Be sure to star the repo if this was helpful.
 I am planning to keep this updated and continue to improve functionality as Angular and .NET Core evolve.
+Make sure you are getting the updated Yeoman generator when scaffolding the project.
+You can update by running the yo command then selecting "Update your generators".